 The margay is a critter from the feline family and whom resides in Mexico, Central, and South America (East of the Andes mountains); primarily in the Amazon, Uruguay, Argentina, Brazil, and Belize.
 The margay enjoys life in rainforests, evergreen forests, and deciduous forests.
 However, they can also be found near cocoa, and coffee plantations.
-Read more about this elusive and shy kitty.
+Due to habitat loss, pollution, disease, hunting, and invasive species this feline is listed as Near Threatened by the IUCN.

 First the Stats…